LostinTimeandspaceYT/pico_drivers/README.md

 # Pico Drivers
 *A compilation of drivers I have written for RP2040 projects*

+## Updates

+**09/14/24**
+I was able to compile my drivers on the new version of the sdk.
+I was not able to get the vscode extension to import the project properly.
+The error arises from `ninja` failing to create the necessary build files for cross-compilation.
+Current workaround is to create a new project and manually copy the code over.
+Tmux script still functions as intented.

 ## Tmux Debug Script
 *A script used to simplify the debugging process without the need for an IDE*